 If interested in the Academic classes in Conversation, TOEFL Preparation, Academic Preparedness, call 684-5323.

-All other students must take the ESL COMPASS Placement Exam ath the Midland College Testing Center.
-Following the ESL COMPASS assessment of their English skills, these students will be placed in the appropriate level of class.
+Students interested in the academic pathway must take the ESL COMPASS Placement Exam ath the Midland College Testing Center.
+Following the ESL COMPASS assessment of their English skills, students will be placed in the appropriate level of classes.
 During the first two weeks of class, ESL instructors will continue to assess the abilities of new ESL students.
 After this period, instructors may meet with the ESL Coordinator to recommend any placement level change deemed appropriate.

 ESL hours may be used for developmental education purposes when a student is placed in such courses as a result of failing the reading or writing portion of the required assessment test.
 However, when used for such purposes, ESL hours shall be counted toward the 27 hour cap.